 Whether you have seen them running around your home or have found droppings, both mice and rats can create health problems for the people living in your home thus the need for a mice exterminator.

 Besides being a nuisance and a source of mental discomfort, mice in your home are distressing for many reasons.
 Identifying the rodent species is the first step to getting rid of them, and our rodent exterminators are standing by to help.

 Power Pest Control is your rat and mice control expert in Toronto, and our team of rodent exterminators can help you identify and eliminate the problem in your home.

 The first step is to identify and acknowledge the problem.
 Some cases may include just a few rodents, rats or mice, while more extreme cases can involve overwhelming numbers.
-Here is an outline of the Power Pest Control mice removal process.
+Here is an outline of the Power Pest Control mice control Toronto process.

-1. Our team of mice and rodent removal experts will provide a free quote over the phone to give you a basic understanding of the cost and how we implement our game plan strategy to eliminate your rodent problem.
+1. Our team of mice and rodent exterminators will provide a free quote over the phone to give you a basic understanding of the cost and how we implement our game plan strategy to eliminate your rodent problem.